-In 1986, when in one swift move he became the grandaddy of the fetish for starchitects, Richard Rogers already knew where pipes were supposed to go.
+In 1986, when he became in one swift move the grandaddy of the fetish for starchitects, Richard Rogers already knew where pipes were supposed to go.
 It wasn’t like he was unaware.
 They’d covered that one in his basic training.
 But Rogers wanted to take a new approach to pipes—pipes on the outside.
-So he made the Centre Pompidou art space in Paris.
-Everyone was wildly excited about seeing their own air-conditioning vents and shitpipes.
+So he made the Pompidou Center art space in Paris.
+Everyone was wildly excited about seeing their own aircon vents and shitpipes.
 No one had had much contact with pipes until that point, and they found the idea of all their breathed gases and flushed turds swishing up and down in plain sight utterly enchanting.
 Rogers was applauded, widely and wildly, for his designs.
 That was everyone’s first mistake.

 But the die was already being cast.
 Rogers and his bloomin’ pipes pretty much invented the idea of the starchitect.
 Which is why, when it came time to design the Welsh Parliament, Rogers was once again at the top of the list.

 The Welsh administration wanted a building to stand for all time.
-This was the natural end point of devolution: Welsh decisions made for Welsh people in a Welsh structure that would last until the Kingdom of the Dragons tumbled into the sea.
-In 200 years time, the authorities will be raising funds for the restoration of Rogers’s creation.
+This was the natural end-point of devolution: Welsh decisions made for Welsh people in a Welsh structure that would last until the Kingdom of the Dragons tumbled into the sea.
+In 200 years time, the authorities will be raising funds for the restoration of Rogers’ creation.
 They will be sandblasting it clean in 2430—a vital link in the eternal braid of people and place that makes Wales.

 THIS.
 IS.
 IT.

-Skip forward several years of money wrangles and you have an utterly ahistorical monument to the power of global capital formation and Middle Eastern national gas reserves that could have been built in any city on the globe at any time since 1990 and it would’ve blended in exactly the same—i.e., not at all.
+Skip forward several years of money wrangles and you have an utterly ahistorical monument to the power of global capital formation and Middle Eastern national gas reserves that could have been built in any city on the globe at any time since 1990 and it would’ve blended in exactly the same—i.e. not at all.
 Look at this photo.
-Now sub in the Statue of Liberty for Tower Bridge, or the Eiffel Tower, the Colosseum, perhaps a Gaudi or two.
+Now sub-in the Statue of Liberty for Tower Bridge, or the Eiffel Tower, the Colloseum, perhaps a Gaudi or two.
 Same difference.

 Somewhere, Spanish starchitect Santiago Calatrava seems to have missed the basic fact that skyscrapers are all unnatural acts that our caveman instincts have had to make an uneasy compromise with.
 Living up in the sky is not God’s plan unless your granddad was a bald eagle.
 So why overcomplicate things?

 Palau de les Arts Reina Sofia.
-Photo via Wikimedia Commons
+Photo via Wikicommons.

 If you’re one of the lucky renters living on the 23rd floor of the Turning Torso, you’d probably just want some basic reassurance that the man’s buildings don’t fall apart entirely at random.
 You’d want it.
 But you can’t have it, because his Valencia opera house is doing exactly that right now.